bbredesen/go-vk/README.md

 }
 ```

-Oh, but there's more!
+But there's more!
 Passing multiple values to a Vulkan command requires a pointer and count parameter, and sometimes
 that count parameter is embedded in another struct.
-If you are using
+If you are working in
 C++, you can handle that a little easier with `std::vector`.
-For example, listing requested extensions at instance creation:
+For example, specifying requested extensions at instance creation:

 ```C++
 std::vector<const char*> requiredExtensions = {